 A Southerner Wouldn't Head to the Beach Without These Groceries

-A beach weekend calls for food that's as easy and breezy as the setting.
-Because even if you're staying somewhere that has a fully-stocked kitchen, you don't want to spend any more time in there than necessary.
+A beach trip calls for food that's as easy and breezy as the setting.
+Because even if you're staying somewhere with a fully stocked kitchen, you don't want to spend any more time inside than necessary.
 There's relaxing to be done!
-Stock your refrigerator and pantry with these Southern staples so everyone will stay well fed without cutting into precious beach time.

 This might be the first item on your grocery list, and rightfully so.
-No beach trip is complete without some sort of cheese and cracker combination, and you can't do much better than a tub of pimiento cheese and a few sleeves of Saltines (or Club crackers, if you're into buttery crackers).
+No beach trip is complete without some sort of cheese-and-cracker combination, and you can't do much better than a tub of pimiento cheese and a few sleeves of Saltines (or Club crackers, if you're into something more buttery).

-Summer is watermelon season and Southern-grown watermelons always taste sweeter.
-Keep your eyes peeled for fresh-from-the-farm varieties at roadside stands or save time and grab some pre-cut watermelon at the store.
+Summer is watermelon season, and Southern-grown watermelons always taste sweeter.
+Keep your eyes peeled for fresh-from-the-farm varieties at roadside stands, or save time and grab some pre-cut at the store.

 Cookies and Ice Cream

-Ice cream sandwiches aren't a Southern thing per se, but no beach trip would be complete without some sort of ice cream treat.
-You could buy a pint of Blue Bunny or Blue Bell, but why not upgrade it a little bit?
-Pick up some nice soft bakery cookies and use them to make homemade ice cream sandwiches.
+Ice cream sandwiches aren't a Southern thing, per se, but no beach trip would be complete without some sort of frozen treat.
+Pick up a pint of your favorite Ben & Jerry's or Blue Bell flavor and soft cookies from the local bakery, and build homemade ice cream sandwiches for dessert.
 It's a fun summertime tradition you'll want to repeat back home.